electrode-io/ern-navigation/README.md

 In this example, the `MainScreenComponent` and `SecondScreenComponent` are referred to as `MainScreen` and `SecondScreen`, respectively, whenever any navigation is performed.
 From inside any of the screen components, calling `this.navigateInternal(screenName)` will navigate to the specified registered screen.

+## Example
+This [MoviesReloaded](https://github.com/electrode-io/movies-reloaded-miniapp) miniapp outlines the different mechanisms that are provided to you by Electrode Native Navigation.

 ## Documentation

 ## Classes